wonderfan/blockchain/code-insight/tendermint/connection.md

 The channle must be closed if the service is stopped.
 The connection is stopped in the stop method.
 If there is something wrong with stop method, the registed error callback function is called.
 The send method has one channel with send go routine.
 When the send action is triggered,one value is written into the send channel.
 The go routine will check the send channel and send out the message bytes if the send channel is not empty.

 The message is send in the batch mode.
 During one cycle, the number of messages which are sent out is determined by the batch number.
 The pachet send method iteracts the channels and send out the message in the channel.
 The channel ratio is controlled and the least channel is selected and its pending message is send out.

+The parameters are passed and wait action is triggered if the condition is met.
+The message packet is read and type switch assertion is performed.
+If the ping message is received, the pong channel is filled with value.
+If the pong message is received, the pong timeout is discarded.The remote peer is in active status.
+The pong timeout does not happen, the connection should be maintained.
+If it is normal p2p message, the channel is fetched and the message is handled by the channel.
+The reactor is loaded to process the message bytes.

+The error can happen in the step of message recieve procedure or default select statement, the error will show the connection failed error message.